American University: Campuses

 American University has two contiguous campuses for academics and student housing: the main campus on Massachusetts Avenue and the East Campus on Nebraska Avenue.
-The Washington College of Law has since been moved to the site of the Tenley Campus located in Tenleytown.
-Additionally, AU owns several other buildings in the Tenleytown, Spring Valley, the East Campus in Wesley Heights, and American University Park areas.
+Washington College of Law was moved to the site of the Tenley Campus located in nearby Tenleytown.
+AU owns several other buildings in Tenleytown, Spring Valley, East Campus in Wesley Heights, and American University Park areas.

 The first design for the campus was done by Frederick Law Olmsted.
 However, it was significantly modified over time due to financial constraints.
 The campus occupies 84 acre adjacent to Ward Circle, the intersection of Nebraska and Massachusetts Avenues.
 AU's campus is predominantly surrounded by the affluent residential neighborhoods characteristic of the Northwest quadrant of Washington, D.C.
 The campus includes a main quadrangle surrounded by academic buildings, nine residential halls, a 5,000-seat arena, and an outdoor amphitheater.
-The campus has been designated a public garden and arboretum by the American Public Gardens Association, with many foreign and exotic plants and trees dotting the landscape.
+The campus has been designated a public garden and arboretum by the American Public Gardens Association, which includes several exotic plantings dotting the landscape.